herrera-ignacio/algorithms/sorting/README.md

 A sorting algorithm sorts __in-place__ if only a constant number of elements of the input array are ever stored outside the array.

+## Stable sort

+Stable sorting algorithms __maintain the relative order of records with equal keys__.

+That is, a sorting algorithm is stable if whenever there are two records `R` and `S` with the same key and with `R` appearing before `S` in the original list, `R` will appear before `S` in the sorted list.

 ## Sorting in linear time

 We need to make asumptions about the input instead of using only comparisons.